- 9 slices commercial whole wheat bread (about 8 ounces)

 Stir in the stock, wine, soy sauce, and pepper, and bring to a boil.
 Cook the sauce at a lively simmer for 5 minutes, stirring almost constantly and scraping any crusty bits that adhere to the bottom of the pan.
 Serve in a sauceboat.

-Recipe courtesy Jeanne Lemlin, Vegetarian Classics, HarperCollins, 2001
+Recipe courtesy of Jeanne Lemlin, Vegetarian Classics, HarperCollins, 2001